software-assignments-spring2022/project-proposal-repostbuster/README.md

 Image hosting sites including Twitter and Instagram have become great platforms for artists to share their work with thousands of people on the internet.
 These artists can range from simple hobbiests to seasoned industry professionals, but there is one thing that all online artists come in contact with: **Art Theft**.

-Artists have the right to determine how they would like their images to be use.
-Despite this there is a misconception that just because an image is free on the internet, it is free to use however you wish.
-Because of this there are countless instances of people unrightfully reuploading images, using them for commercial use, or even flat out pladgiarism.
-This is commonly refered to as Art Theft.

-Often times the only way to combat this is to manually find the stolen work and report it yourself.
-However, this process can be extreemly tedious and time consuming.
-In addition, there are very few tools out there that help to combat this issue.
-That is where RepostBuster comes in.
+There are countless instances of people reuploading images without sourcing the author, unrightfully using images for commercial use, or even just flat out pladgiarism of other peoples work.

+Combating art theft can be a tedious and time consuming process, and there are practically no tools currently available for people to fight this problem.

+That's where RepostBuster comes in.

 **RepostBuster will be an easy to use web application that finds instances of reposted images on the internet.**